IIIIIGODIIIII/Fashion_Recommendation_System/README.md

 # Image Recommendation System using TensorFlow

-This project utilizes TensorFlow 2.10 and Scikit-learn 1.3.0 to create an image recommendation system.
+This project utilizes TensorFlow 2.10, Scikit-learn, numpy, pickle, tqdm to create an image recommendation system.
 The system is designed to take an input image from the user and recommend five similar images from the Fashion Product Images Dataset available on [Kaggle](https://www.kaggle.com/datasets/paramaggarwal/fashion-product-images-dataset).

 ## Purpose